 - 1. On IGX Orin developer kits, you can switch that setting through the BIOS: see IGX Orin documentation. - 2.
-On any system with a ConnectX (including IGX Orin devkits), you can run the command below from a terminal (requires a reboot). sudo ibdev2netdev -v is used to identify the PCI address of the ConnectX (any of the two interfaces is fine to use), and mlxconfig is used to apply the changes.
+On any system with a ConnectX (including IGX Orin developer kits), you can run the command below from a terminal (this will require a reboot). sudo ibdev2netdev -v is used to identify the PCI address of the ConnectX (any of the two interfaces is fine to use), and mlxconfig is used to apply the changes.